Skip to content

 Outsystem Service Center Tool

-Service Center is a tool that Manages apps within an environment in different environments with the external data source.
+Outsystem service center tool – The Service Center is a tool that Manages apps within an environment in different environments with the external data source.

 outsystems service center tool

-On the Home screen of the Service Center tool, we can see the analytics of web screens and end-users in a time period as you could see in the given above image. also, you can see the recently published modules, extensions, and solutions.
+On the Home screen of the Service Center tool, we can see the analytics of web screens and end-users in a time period as you can see in the above image. also, you can see the recently published modules, extensions, and solutions.
 The service center has four main components that we can use for app development.

 1. Factory